-Submission of an exception request stipulates that the Agency Head understands and accepts responsibility for the risks incurred in the environment. must exercise due diligence to assure that a control exception is properly evaluated and that all risks are mitigated.
+Submission of an exception request stipulates that the Agency Head understands and accepts responsibility for the risks incurred in the environment.
 Each request shall be in writing to the CISO and approved by the Agency Head indicating acceptance of the defined residual risks.
 Included in each request shall be a statement detailing the reasons for the exception as well as mitigating controls and all residual risks.
 Requests for exception shall be evaluated and decided upon by the CISO, and the requesting party informed of the action taken.
 An exception will not be accepted for processing unless all residual risks have been documented and the Agency Head has approved, indicating acceptance of these risks.
-The exception requests may be appealed to the CIO of the Commonwealth.
+The exception request must be submitted by the Agency Head or Agency ISO.
+Denied exception requests may be appealed to the CIO of the Commonwealth.
 The form that agencies must use to document exception requests is included in the Appendix to this document.